alburycatalina/Coding-Nature/2_Logic_and_Data.md

 You can put any kind of data into a vector.

 ## *To do: Overwrite students to make it a list of all our names.
-Note: text goes in quotation marks)*
+Note: text goes in quotation marks.*

   ```{r}
 > students <- c("name1", "name2", "name3")